siderolabs/omni-docs/content/docs/tutorials/install-airgapped-omni.md

 This will generate a new GPG key pair with the specified properties.

 What's going on here?
-- `quick-gnerate-key` allows us to quickly generate a new GPG key pair.
+- `quick-generate-key` allows us to quickly generate a new GPG key pair.
 -`"Omni (Used for etcd data encryption) how-to-guide@siderolabs.com"` is the user ID associated with the key which generally consists of the real name, a comment, and an email address for the user.
 - `rsa4096` specifies the algorithm type and key size.
 - `cert` means this key can be used to certify other keys.